 According to a report published by the Winterberry Group, over-the-top (OTT) advertising streaming is predicted to grow by 20% to reach a market of $2.6 billion in the year 2019.

 This clearly marks that the era of cable television and TV commercials is on a decline.
 Streaming media is what the viewers want.
-It is the new style of watching TV.
+It is the new way of watching TV and video contents.

-The overall convenience and reach of OTT advertising as compared to traditional TV ads is hard to beat.
+The overall convenience and reach of OTT advertising as compared to traditional TV ads is just hard to beat, not to mention even for the consumers.

-OTT advertising is a common term used for gadgets and services that are used to stream videos, ads and other digital content to the television (or computer).
-These devices are known as OTT platforms and are the medium through which the streaming process happens.
+OTT is a common term used for gadgets and services that are used to stream videos, ads and other digital content to the television (or computer, smartphones, and tablets/ipads).
+These devices are known as OTT devices and are the medium through which the streaming process happens.
 These include:

 - Smart TC